RealTschoegl/opensourcebootcamp/_posts/2014-03-19-lesson-css.markdown

 * Explain selector priority (class vs. id vs. tag)
 * Show how you can use color
 * Show how you can alter text
+* Show how to make a list
+* Show how to make a table
+* Explain how the box model works
 * Show how you can manage positioning
 * Show how to use pseudo-classes